jef-fortunahamid/CaseStudy3_FoodieFi/README.md

 Comparing the two table results, the second table provides a clearer picture of the 'Customer's Journey'.
 No need to individually inspect each customer separately.

 Throughout this case study, I provided alternative solutions to some questions.
-In SQL, there are a lot of approaches you can tackle a given problem; jthe key is identifying the most optimised query for your SQL environment.
+In SQL, there are a lot of approaches you can tackle a given problem; the key is identifying the most optimised query for your SQL environment.

 ### Part B: Data Analysis Questions
 > 1. How many customers has Foodie-Fi ever had?